LafeLabs/pibrary/bookofgeometron/scrolls/organicmedia.md

 So if a Raspberry Pi running the Geometron server software is on a wifi network, all the programs and documents on it can be read, used, edited, replicated and deleted by anyone connecting to that wifi network on any device be it a phone, laptop, tablet, or another Raspberry Pi.
-Also, the pi itself can serve be used in the same way as any other device on the network.

 We must also note an important condition for the pi to be a non-property computer.
 In order for the pi to be able to freely be shared among the